mohitsoniv/k8s/README.md

 ```
 kubectl get nodes
 ```
 #### 7.2.
-To generate a command with a token for joining the worker nodes
+To generate a token for joining the worker nodes
+* Skip step 7.2 if you are creating single node cluster
 ```
 sudo kubeadm token create --print-join-command
 ```